warpstreamlabs/bento/website/docs/components/processors/awk.md

 Signature: `print_log(message, level)`

-Prints a Benthos log message at a particular log level.
+Prints a Bento log message at a particular log level.
 The log level is optional, and if omitted the level `INFO` will be used.

 ### `base64_encode`